 About the Conference

-Follow the Conference on Twitter using hashtag #DOECyberCon19
+Follow the Conference on Twitter using hashtag #DOECyberCon22

-Who Should Attend?Attendees will include DOE employees and contractors from Headquarters, the National Laboratories, plants, sites, and the Power Marketing Administrations, as well as federal employees from across the interagency, academic partners, international representatives, and private industry- anyone who is working at the forefront of IM and cyber.
+Who Should Attend?Anyone who is working at the forefront of IT, innovation, and cybersecurity should attend!
+Anticipated attendees include DOE Federal and contract employees, employees from DOE National Laboratories, plants, sites, and the Administrations, as well as federal employees from across the interagency, academic partners, international representatives, and those in the private industry.

 - No vendor personnel should be given any government information not already available to the public at large.